-This is no shit[1]:
+This is no shit

 There was a task group of warships heading into Yokosuka, Japan.
 One of the double-ended cruisers had had a boiler casualty and was sort of limping in on one screw.
 The demineralizer in one of the plants had failed and, instead of removing minerals from the condensate coming from the main engine, had dumped minerals into the feed water system.
 That salts up a boiler faster than you can think of it.

-Besides replacing the resin guts in the demineralizer, the affected plant has to be washed out with copious amounts of fresh water, then rinsed with a citric-acid based wash, and then rinsed again.
+copious amounts of fresh water, then rinsed with a citric-acid based wash, and then rinsed again.
 It was that cruiser's dumb luck that she was steaming all four boilers at the time, which meant that both boilers in the affected plant had to be opened up and cleaned.

 After the engineers had stopped steaming the salted-up plant, the Chief Engineer recommended to the Captain that he place the ship on water hours.
 "Water hours" meant that unless you were a cook or you were covered in grease and oil, you didn't get to take a shower.
 And you might as well wear the same uniform for awhile, as the ship's laundry was also secured.
 It didn't take very long until the inside of the ship smelled like a locker room.

-The plan that the Engineer recommended to the Captain was to do all of the flushing of the salted boilers at sea, so that they wouldn't have to worry about disposing of the water used to flush the boilers.[2]
-Once in port, where a Culligan truck was available, they would then close out the boilers and hydrostatically test them.[3]
+The plan that the Engineer recommended to the Captain was to do all of the flushing of the salted boilers at sea, so that they wouldn't have to worry about disposing of the water used to flush the boilers.

-All of this, of course, was the subject of a CASREP and follow-on updates.
+CASREP and follow-on updates.
 So nobody could say that anyone in the staffs wasn't informed.

 So now it's a little after 2300, two days before the task group is to arrive.
-One of the bright young lads on the embarked staff on the aircraft carrier got on the secure UHF circuit[4], called over to the cruiser and asked to speak to the Engineer.
-CIC called down to Engineering.
-The EOOW called the Engineer in his stateroom and told him that he was wanted on the Red Phone.
+One of the bright young lads on the embarked staff on the aircraft carrier got on the secure UHF circuit

 The Engineer was not happy.
 It seemed as though he was going to be able to get a good six hours' of uninterrupted rack time, which was almost unheard-of.
 So he pulled on his filthy uniform and went up to Combat.
-The CICWO pointed to the correct handset.
-The Engineer picked it up.
-The conversation went about like this:
+The

 "Staff, Cruiser, Chief Engineer speaking.
 Over."